SOC-CyberSec-Labs/Detection-Lab/README.md

 ### Tools Used

+- Windows Sysmon for enhanced logging capabilities on our target machine.
 - Splunk SIEM system for log ingestion and analysis.
+- NMAP for port scanning to find attack vectors against a target system.
 - Metasploit for malware creation and remote access against a target system.
-- Windows Sysmon for enhanced logging capabilities on our target machine.

 ## Network Diagram